-I thought I had made it to the elderly aerobics stage when I turned 60, but the 70, 80, and even 90 year old guys there are still playfully condescending and patronizing.
+I thought I had made it to the elderly aerobics stage when I turned 60, but the 70, 80, and even 90 year old guys at the YMCA are still playfully condescending and patronizing.

-In fact, those guys call me "sprout" and regularly insult my sports team allegiances.
+In fact, those guys call me "son" and regularly insult my sports team allegiances.

 I thought that I had made it into the Seniors club with my balding pate, and grey trim, but I guess there are some initiations to complete.

 I know that there are probably seniors who have not exercised the way I have, or cannot exercise the way I do, but all of what I read these days, especially in regards to brain fitness for seniors is that regular physical activity or even an exercise regimen is vitally important to our brain viability, and I mean things like short term memory, (where are my glasses, what word did I want to use...?), hearing, fluid intelligence, perception, ect.

 Michael Merzenich, Ph.D. of Posit Science, has put together a brain fitness program which has been tested on Seniors in the IMPACT study, using aural tones so that the neurons in our hearing circuit, for lack of a better term, are exercised, and once again fire together.
 The consequence is that we can sort out conversations from noise, like at a family gathering, where lots of conversations are going on, but maybe only one that we want to participate in, and with our aural neurons firing in tight synchrony, we can sort out the conversation from the noise, leaving us feeling good.

 One of the key factors impacting elderly neurogenesis and elderly brain plasticity is physical exercise.

 Not too many years ago, we did not know that the human brain grew new neurons, or was such a plastic, changeable organ, nor did we know that lifestyle decisions impacted those two capacities of the human brain so tremendously.